mrbobbytables/bamboo/README.md

 The init script (`./init.sh`) found at the root of the directory is the entry process for the container.
 It's role is to simply set specific environment variables and modify any subsequently required configuration files.

 **Supervisord**
 All supervisord configs can be found in `/etc/supervisor/conf.d/`.
 Services by default will redirect their stdout to `/dev/fd/1` and stderr to `/dev/fd/2` allowing for service's console output to be displayed.
-Most applications can log to both stdout and their respecively specified log file.
+Most applications can log to both stdout and their respectively specified log file.

 In some cases (such as with zookeeper), it is possible to specify different logging levels and formats for each location.